mscata/cicdlab/README.md

 The Jenkins user to access all other services is called `cicdservice` with password `password`.
 The Jenkins token for the `admin` user is `11d877beb7a5a4e4ea09561047fd4706b0`, which is used to perform additional setup through the Jenkins API.

+The Gitea token for the `cicdadmin` user is `234bf3a2b99bc52d9f0db2cbe90c0dbb4682a130`.
+The setup service will use this token to prepare and configure all the lab repos.

 The Gitea token for the `cicdservice` user is `35400151bd4c17cd678ff3d303f5e6500abb55b3`.
+This will be used by the CI agent to clone the repo before each build.

-The setup service will use this token to push all sample repos.
+The Gitea token for the `developer` user is `149b1f7fe81cdcbcef7782d78dfc5efd229ec033`.
+The setup service will use this token to push all sample code to the lab repos.

 The Sonar token for automated passwordless analysis is `squ_0dd6393e80a4bd4ab058ccb649625f34878ee6f3`.
 Jenkins will use this token to submit all code scans and retrieve the results.
 NOTE: the Sonar service is work-in-progress and is not currently deployed as part of the lab.
 Stay tuned.